 For instance, if a judge sentences a defendant to five years in prison, the bailiff will immediately take them into custody and transfer him or her to a detention center.

-Furthermore, courts can allow criminal defendants to be released on bail following a conviction if the arrestee files an appeal.
+Furthermore, courts can release criminal defendants on bail following a conviction if the arrestee files an appeal.

 Therefore, in the same situation mentioned before, if the defendant files an appeal, the court could potentially grant that defendant bail.
-This allows them to remain out of custody until the appeal has been heard by an appellate court.
+This allows them to remain out of custody until the appellate court hears their appeal.

 Similar to other bail situations, state laws govern post-conviction or post-sentencing bail, and not all states permit this.
 In states that do allow this, the court usually has broad discretion in granting bail.
 They also determine the appropriate bail amount to set.